On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: A Fano-Based Framework for Nonstationary Bandit Problems

-Throughout Section \ref{sec:fano}, the notation $\lesssim$ may hide constants that depend on $T$ and $\{P_\nu\}_{\nu\in\mathcal V}$.
-An intuitive interpretation of \eqref{eq:fano1-bandit} and \eqref{eq:fano1-reduction} is as follows: under an appropriate separation condition for a carefully constructed family of nonstationary instances, once the reference is revealed, any policy \(\pi\) must incur a nontrivial coordinate-wise identification error.
-This nontrivial lower bound on the identification error can then be translated into a lower bound on the corresponding partial regret.
-If, moreover, the total regret decomposes as \(\mathbb E[\Reg_T(\pi;\nu)]=\sum_{i=1}^m \mathbb E[\Reg_T^{(i)}(\pi;\nu)]\), then summing coordinate-wise bounds and optimizing over \(\{P_\nu\}_{\nu\in\mathcal V}\) yields Bayesian regret lower bounds.
-Since \eqref{eq:fano1-reduction} is more general than \eqref{eq:stationary-reduction}---both in allowing a broader separation condition and in relating identification to \emph{partial} regret through the post-interaction reference---Approach~I can be viewed as a strict extension of the interactive Fano methods for stationary bandits outlined in Section~\ref{sec:ourfano}.
+The intuition for \eqref{eq:fano1-bandit} and~\eqref{eq:fano1-reduction} is as follows: for instances that under an appropriate separation condition on \(\mathcal U\), once the reference $b\in\mathcal{B}$ is revealed, any policy \(\pi\) must incur a nontrivial coordinate-wise identification error.
+This lower bound on the identification error can in turn be converted into a lower bound on the associated partial regret in \eqref{eq:fano1-reduction}.
+Summing them up and optimizing over \(\{P_\nu\}_{\nu\in\mathcal V}\) then yields regret lower bounds. \emph{Approach~I} strictly extends the interactive Fano methods for stationary bandits outlined in Section~\ref{sec:ourfano}: it allows a broader separation condition and links identification to \emph{partial} regret via the post-interaction reference.
+It underlies our proof of Theorem~\ref{thm:lower-general}, which establishes the logarithmic lower bound for \(L \geq 3\).

-This coordinate-wise viewpoint is closely related to Assouad's method for (passive) statistical estimation~\citep{yu1997assouad}.
-In the bandit setting, \cite{chen2024assouad} develop a general framework for \emph{stationary} problems that recovers Assouad-type arguments.
-We show that the reference-aided coordinate-wise strategy extends naturally to nonstationary bandits: it yields the optimal dependence on the number of stationary segments \(L\), and we leverage it to prove Theorem~\ref{thm:lower-general}.
+However, as discussed after Theorem~\ref{thm:lower-general}, when \(L=2\) it is unclear how to apply \emph{Approach~I}.
+To overcome this, we develop a complementary method, again based on the conditional Fano inequality~\eqref{eq:fano1} and the post-interaction reference.